 During the days before the surgery:

-- You may be asked to stop taking blood thinners such as aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
-Ask your doctor when to stop taking them.
+- You will be asked to stop taking blood thinners such as aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+Ask your provider when to stop taking them.

 - Ask your provider which drugs you should still take on the day of the surgery.